 There are many travel industry terms to know!
 Did you know that a nonstop flight and a direct flight are not the same?
 Or that there is a difference between a layover and a stopover?
 Knowing your travel lingo is important for clear communication.
 It increases your professionalism and helps you avoid getting your clients into sticky situations.
-These are some of the most commonly used terms in the travel industry that every travel agent should know in order to communicate with consolidators, airlines and other travel suppliers.
+These are some of the most commonly used travel industry terms that every agent should know in order to communicate with consolidators, airlines, and other travel suppliers.

 ADM (Airline Debit Memo)